arstnei0/lanceross-xyz/README.md

 ## Dev Notes 📝

-`npm i` or `pnpm i`- Installs dependencies.
+You can use `npm i` or `pnpm i` to install dependencies.
+I personally use `yarn` because it's what I use on most of my projects.

+`yarn` - Installs dependencies.
 You can use any of those.

-`npm run dev` - Starts local dev server at `localhost:3000`
+`yarn run dev` - Starts local dev server at `localhost:3000`

-`npm run build` - Build your production site to `./dist/`
+`yarn run build` - Build your production site to `./dist/`

-`npm run preview` - Preview your build locally, before deploying
+`yarn run preview` - Preview your build locally, before deploying

-`npm run astro --help` -  Get help using the Astro CLI

 ## License ⚖️